homanchou/xr/book/build-your-own-webvr-site.md

     └── scene.ts
 ```

+### Verify Asset Bundles

+If you want to see the assets that these source typescript files turn into, start your dev server `iex -S mix phx.server` then take a look inside `priv/static/assets` folder.
+The watchers are hard at work observing any changes to the typescript files and then esbuild is bundling and splitting the files here.
+These might look very big now and that's because in development we're not minifying any code and we're also including source maps inline in the file.
+To see what the file sizes will look like for production run `mix assets.deploy`.
+This will create the minified, no sourcemap, gzipped versions of the files.
+Run `mix phx.digest.clean --all` to remove files created.

 ### Babylon Added Summary

 Whew!
 A lot happened in this section.
 We've successfully added babylon.js, but to do that we had to change out the way Phoenix packages and bundles its javascript and at the same time we organized our own folder structure to make it easier to add more functionality going forward.